civican/legisinfo/44-1/bills/C-53/bill_text.md

     the Yale First Nation Government, as defined in subsection 2(2) of the `Yale First Nation Final Agreement Act`.

   **(7)** If section 23 of the other Act comes into force on the same day as subsection `23`(2) of this Act, then that section 23 is deemed to have come into force before that subsection `23`(2) and subsection (5) applies as a consequence.

+### Section 26

+If Bill S-13, introduced in the 1st session of the 44th Parliament and entitled `An Act to amend the Interpretation Act and to make related amendments to other Acts`, receives royal assent, then, on the first day on which both section 1 of that Act and section `3.1` of this Act are in force, that section `3.1` is repealed.